The Geography of Open Source Software: Evidence from GitHub: Introduction

-In light of the explosive growth of data on software activity and the apparent scientific interest in the geography of this activity, we present and implement a pipeline to geolocate highly active contributors to open source software projects on GitHub.
-We share both country-level and sub-national counts of active OSS developers.
-Using this data, we show that open source activity correlates strongly with human and economic development, though with significant variation.
-Using multiple linear regression models, we find that social and political factors such as generalized trust, human development, and quality of government have a significant relationship with the number of active OSS contributors in a country and in regions.
-In contrast to studies from over ten years ago, we find a more even global distribution of OSS activity, with Asian, Latin American, and Eastern European countries contributing a greater overall share.
+In this work we implement a pipeline to geolocate highly active OSS developers on GitHub, cleaning and sharing the resulting data at both national and subnational levels.
+In contrast to studies from over ten years ago, we find a slightly more even global distribution of OSS activity, with marked growth among Asian, Latin American, and Eastern European countries.
 Within countries, however, we find that OSS remains highly concentrated in particular regions.
 OSS activity is even more spatially concentrated than the university educated population and workers in high-tech sectors.
+To better understand the structural conditions of geographic OSS hubs, we using a regression framework to relate OSS activity with social, political, and economic features of countries.
+No one feature can predict most of the variance observed between countries.
+A spatial econometric study of the EU regions replicates this finding at a more granular scale.
+This suggests that there are many necessary but not sufficient conditions for OSS clusters, with important implications for policymakers seeking to encourage OSS activity.

 The rest of the paper is organized as follows.
 We first discuss related works on the importance of OSS in the digital economy both in general and locally.
 We then introduce our data collection process, describe how we geolocate developers, and share access to data on counts of active developers in various geographic units.
 We then analyze the distribution of developers at both the country and regional levels.
 We conclude with a discussion of limitations, potential uses for this dataset, and ideas for future work in this area.